espruino/EspruinoTools/README.md

 Command-line
 ------------

-When installed as a Node module with `npm install -g espruino` you get a command-line tool called `espruinotool`:
+When installed as a Node module with `npm install -g espruino` you get a command-line tool called `espruino`:

 ```
-USAGE: espruinotool ...options... [file_to_upload.js]
+USAGE: espruino ...options... [file_to_upload.js]

   -h,--help               : Show this message
   -v,--verbose            : Verbose